dashpay/sentinel/README.md

 # Dash Sensei Data Engine

-An all-powerful tool for pulling governance data from the Dash blockchain and saving it into a structured data format (SQLite).
+An all-powerful tool for pulling governance data from the Dash network and saving it into a structured data format (SQLite).

+Developed as part of the DashIntel project, we'll continue to add features to this Sentinel fork.
+One of the in-progress features is a governance-data boostrap tools which will get the latest data dumps from DashNinja and migrate them to the Sentinel schema before adding additional data and remaining synced with the Dash network.
+It will basically allow you to run your own DashNinja site (database-wise) as well as enabling outside data analysis.

-Sensei is implemented as a Python application that binds to a local version 12.1 dashd instance on a non-masternode system.
+Sensei is implemented as a Python application that binds to a local version 12.1 dashd instance on a non-masternode system on Windows, Mac, and Linux.

 This guide covers installing the Sensei Data Engine onto an existing 12.1 Dash Node in Ubuntu 14.04 / 16.04.

+One of the tweaks recently implemented is a modification to the default SQLite code to make it more performant.
+It seems to have helped!

 ## Installation